gocloudwave/OpSus_WindowsReboot/README.md

 - Get-UserCredentials.ps1
   - Contains a function to create a PS Credential from Thycotic or user prompts.
-- Get-VMToolsStatus.ps1
-  - Contains a function to check the VMware tools status.
 - Restart-Windows.ps1
   - Run this script to restart VMs.
 - Search-TssFolders.ps1